Campoo: Culture

 The day of Campoo is celebrated on the last Sunday of September, as part of the Saint Matthew festivities.
 The main activity of the day is a cart parade that depicts scenes of traditional everyday life, pulled by oxen and Tudanca cows.
 Other important festivities include Los Campanos in Abiada, celebrated on the first Sunday of September to commemorate the end of summer by bringing the cows down to the valley from the summer pastures, dressed in full regalia, and Las Nieves on August 15 in Naveda.

-In the comarca there are plentiful romanesque architecture buildings, among which the Cervatos's and San Martín de Eliness collegiate churches, the Santa María la Mayor church of Villacantid stand out; other remarkable churches are those of Bolmir y Retortillo, San Andrés and San Martín de Valdelomar.
+In the comarca there are many Romanesque buildings.
+Among these, the collegiate churches of Cervatos and San Martín de Elines and the Santa María la Mayor church of Villacantid stand out; other remarkable churches are those of Bolmir y Retortillo, San Andrés, and San Martín de Valdelomar.

 Campurrian civil architecture includes abundant noble houses, with carved ashlars and sunny spots (Mazandrero, Naveda, Celada, Pesquera, etc.) In military architecture one piece must be remarked, the Argüeso castle, built in the 12th century and home to Don Íñigo López de Mendoza, Marquis of Santillana, from where he managed the Lordship of Campoo and his marquisate of Argüeso in the 15th century.
 Other interesting buildings are the tower of the Bustamantes in the Costana, and also those of Ruerrero, San Martín de Hoyos,Ríos de Proaño, and of Gómez-Bárcenas in San Miguel de Aguayo.

 The Julióbriga city ruins, 4 km away from Reinosa, in Retortillo, deserve special mention.
 The city was founded by the IV Roman Legion in the 1st century BC upon an old Cantabrian castro.
 The Battle of Aracillum (Aradillos), an important event in the Romanization of Cantabria, took place in this area.
 The region resisted Romanization for over 200 years, one of the longest periods of assimilation in the history of the Roman Empire.

 Campoo was again the site of a significant military engagement two thousand years later, during the Spanish Civil War, when the Navarre Brigades broke the resistance of the Popular Front in the Híjar ridge, precipitating the Republican loss of Santander.